 VPN vs. WARP – P2P File Sharing

 WARP isn’t a good option for P2P file sharing because it doesn’t provide any kind of anonymity.
 As mentioned earlier, it doesn’t disguise your IP address or conceal your identity from the websites you visit.
-Additionally, the company collects too much information, which makes it unfavorable for purposes like P2P file sharing.
+Additionally, the company collects too much information, making it unfavorable for P2P file sharing.

-VPNs, meanwhile, mask your IP address and identity and also encrypt your traffic.
+VPNs, meanwhile, mask your IP address and identity and encrypt your traffic.
 The result?
 A worry-free P2P file sharing experience.
-PureVPN supports P2P file sharing on selected servers, which are placed in countries where the practice isn’t illegal.
+PureVPN supports P2P file sharing on selected servers in countries where the practice isn’t illegal.

 Here’s How PureVPN Helps its users: